-The objective of the Vanier Canada Graduate Scholarship program is to:
+The objectives of the Vanier Canada Graduate Scholarship program are to:

-Nomination for this scholarship includes the assessment from two (2) academic referees.
-Please refer to the application/nomination instruction for more details.
+Nomination for this scholarship includes an assessment from two (2) academic referees.
+Refer to the application/nomination instruction for more details.

-Vanier CGS nominations are reviewed by one of three multidisciplinary selection committees based on broad discipline areas: Health, Natural Sciences and/or Engineering, or Social Sciences and/or Humanities.
+Vanier CGS nominations are reviewed by one of three multidisciplinary selection committees based on broad discipline areas: Health (CIHR), Natural Sciences and/or Engineering (NSERC), or Social Sciences and Humanities (SSHRC).

-Selection Committee members consider referee assessments as part of their overall review and to corroborate their evaluation of the application.
-The assessments therefore, play a critical role in the review process.
-There are three parts to this assessment:
+Selection committee members consider referee assessments as part of their overall review and to corroborate their own evaluation of the application.
+Since referee assessments play a critical role in the review process, referees should be mindful of using them to evaluate (versus advocate for) the nomination.
+There are three parts to their assessment:

-- Detailing where knowledge gaps exist in the discipline related to the proposal
+- Identify existing knowledge gaps within the discipline related to the proposal

-- Authorship norms on publications for the discipline
+- Explain authorship norms for publications within the discipline